Recipe: Clafoutis puts ripe pears center stage

 Peel and core the pears and cut into 1/4-inch slices.
 Arrange the slices in a pleasing design on top of the sugared butter.
 If desired, sprinkle the pear slices with the Amaretto, and set the dish aside while you make the batter.

-In the container of blender or in a large bowl (if using a mixer or immersion blender), blend together just until combined the milk, cream and eggs and vanilla and almond extracts.
+In the container of blender or in a large bowl (if using a mixer or immersion blender), blend together, just until combined, the milk, cream and eggs and vanilla and almond extracts.
 In a small bowl, stir together the flour, sugar, cardamom and salt.
 Add the flour mixture to the liquid mixture, and blend on medium-high speed for 1 minute.

-Cool clafoutis for about 10 minutes before serving, or allow to cool to room temperature.
+Cool the clafoutis for about 10 minutes before serving, or allow to cool to room temperature.
 It's even good cold, but just barely warm seems to be the ideal serving temperature.
-Sprinkle clafoutis with powdered sugar before cutting and serving.

 Comments

-For week of March 26:
+Garden Checklist for week of March 23

 * Fertilize roses, annual flowers and berries as spring growth begins to appear.